datawhores/AHD-Uploader/README.md

 - --batchmode:Upload all elements in a directory
 - --config:Pass arguments via a file instead of commandline. example.config is provided
 -
-- --log:**This does not take a path.** Valid inputs for this are debug,warn,info.
-In order of output descending debug,info, warn.
+- --log:**This does not take a path.**  This controls how much information is written to a log file.
+In order of output valid inputs are DEBUG,INFO,WARN (case-insensitive).
 If you having issues please run the program with
-`--log debug` it will provide information about the process which will tell
+`--log debug` it will provide information about the process which will tell.
+Default is WARN

 ## [Client]